China is the world's biggest jailer of journalists - ExBulletin

 In Hong Kong, the Communist Party forced a major newspaper, Apple Daily, to close as part of a crackdown on pro-democracy sentiment.

-The founder of Apple Daily, Jimmy Lai, was convicted of fraud last year which his supporters said was politically motivated.
+Apple Daily founder Jimmy Lai was convicted of fraud last year in what his supporters said was politically motivated.
 Six other former newspaper executives have pleaded guilty.

 |